Updated November 2025

 Students/residents may be excused from classes or clinic due to religious observances, illness documented by a physician or other appropriate health care professional, public emergencies, documented personal or family emergencies.
 Students/residents are required to notify their course directors of any excused absences in a timely manner and to promptly complete any alternative assignments.

 If the absence includes clinic, students/residents must also notify their Program Director and the appropriate dental unit.
 Program directors may require documentation of such excused absences.
 Students/residents are also responsible for informing their assigned patients of appointment cancellations and re-appointments in a timely manner.
 Absences involving clinic or rotation assignments are always subject to patient care considerations.
 If the clinic or rotation director determines that an anticipated absence will negatively affect patient care, such absence may not be approved.
+Additionally, missed clinic time may need to be made up before program completion.

 A student/resident’s appearance contributes to both the establishment and maintenance of a positive dentist-patient relationship.
 Thus, appearance must be neat and clean and in accordance with public expectations of professional dress to constructively contribute to this relationship.
 Students/residents must also appear in clinic with clean hands, nails, hair, body and clothing.
 Hair, including facial hair, must not interfere with the safe use of instruments and equipment in clinic or laboratories.
 Body odors must be controlled, including avoidance of perfumes and aftershaves that could aggravate patient allergies or be considered noxious at close range.
 Violations of these codes may result in dismissal from the clinics.
 Repeated violations may result in a failing course grade.

 Two distinct but related sets of guidelines have been developed to meet state and federal requirements and to create the professional atmosphere expected of all health care offices and institutions.
 These guidelines are for (1) clinical and non-clinical areas (laboratories, hallways, offices, etc.) while not involved in direct patient care and (2) clinical areas during direct patient care.
 For further information on clinic dress code and infection control procedures, refer to the SDM Clinic Manual and the Infection Control Manual.
+Both manuals can be found in the SDM Gateway.

 Advanced education trainees should be in regular contact with Program Directors regarding specific requirements.
 The information below is provided as a supplement to program information and guidelines.

-A student/resident must maintain a cumulative grade point average of at least 3.0, a grade point average for the most recently completed semester of at least 3.0, and have no unresolved F grades in order to be in good academic standing.
+Students must maintain a cumulative grade point average of at least 3.0, a grade point average for the most recently completed semester of at least 3.0, and have no unresolved F grades in order to be in good academic standing.
 Students who are not in good standing will be placed on academic probation, and this will be so noted in the student’s academic file.

 Faculty and student representatives from each department at SDM are identified each fall to ensure a suitable pool for decanal and Graduate School hearing committees.